Renovamen/vuepress-theme-gungnir/example/docs/advanced/features.md

 All of the features mentioned in this page are disabled by default (except reading time).
 You should enable the features you want to use in `.vuepress/config.js` following the instructions on this page.

 ::: info
-Code related to the disabled features will not be included in the bundle files.
+Code related to the disabled features will not be included in your site's bundle files.
 :::

 ## Comment

 [Vssue](https://vssue.js.org/) is supported as the third party comment system.
-Vssue works bu storing comments of your static pages on the issue system of code hosting platforms like Github、Gitlab、Bitbucket、Gitee and Gitea.
+Vssue works by storing comments of your static pages on the issue system of code hosting platforms like Github, Gitlab, Bitbucket, Gitee and Gitea.

 A simple configuration for a Github-based comment system is: